 This framework is a useful tool to aid the development of a proposal or an Environmental Impact Statement.
 Download the step by step guide:

-When an assessment has been done, the Office of Water or the Minister for Primary Industries will provide advice to the Gateway Panel, the Department of Planning and Infrastructure or the Division of Resources and Energy, depending on the phase or location of the project.
+When an assessment has been done, the Office of Water or the Minister will provide advice to the Gateway Panel, the Department of Planning and Environment or NSW Resources and Energy, depending on the phase or location of the project.

 The gateway process will involve a panel which is intended to provide a tailored mechanism to assess the potential impacts of these proposals on strategic agricultural land and resources.
 It will provide a rigorous and independent assessment of the potential impacts of a project on agricultural land and water resources before a development application can be lodged.